JetBrains/sbt-idea-plugin/README.md

 Default: `name.in(LocalRootProject).value`

 Name of your plugin.
 Better set this beforehand since several other settings such as IntelliJ Platform directories and artifact names depend on it.
+Please see [name troubleshooting](#name-key-in-projects) for more info.

 #### `intellijBuild in ThisBuild :: SettingKey[String]`